Opinion | Relax. Biden will be sworn in Jan. 20.

 Don’t forget also: If for some strange reason the GOP moderates go wobbly, Michigan, Nevada, Pennsylvania and Wisconsin will count for Biden because the governors of those states will have certified Biden’s electoral votes.
 Federal law requires this gubernatorial certification to prevail if the House and Senate split.
 With these states, Biden is still above 270.

 There is one remaining nightmare scenario: that Vice President Pence, as presiding officer in the Jan.
-6 joint session, will attempt to override the result required by the Electoral College Act.
+6 joint session, will attempt to override the result required by the Electoral Count Act.
 This is unthinkable; it would be the definition of despotism for Pence to put himself, and Trump, back in power when both the Senate and House recognize Biden’s lawful claim.

 It also won’t happen.
 By then, Trump’s litigation should have played itself out.
 The reality of Biden’s election will have become evident to — and more important, publicly acknowledged by — Senate Majority Leader Mitch McConnell (R-Ky.) and enough of his colleagues that Pence, if tempted, would not dare to try to pull off this stunt.
 After all, he imagines a political future for himself.